Who is Choose Energy?

 Does my utility offer fixed rate or variable rate plans?

 It depends, some utilities offer residents variable rates.
-Other utilities offer residents fixed rates, which change every six months or so.
+Other utilities offer residents fixed rates.

 What’s the difference between fixed rate & variable rate plans?